What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 What Does Fentanyl Look Like As Prescription Drugs

-Often fentanyl is pressed into pills that are made to look like other prescription narcotics, such as OxyContin or Percocet.
-These counterfeit pills can be difficult to recognize as fake, as they look very convincing.
+Often, fentanyl is pressed into pills that are made to look like other prescription narcotics, such as OxyContin or Percocet.
+These counterfeit pills can be challenging to recognize as fake, as they look compelling.
 They are often sold on the street or in illegal drug markets and may be labeled under a range of names, such as “M30s” or “Percs.”

 What Does Fentanyl Look Like to Consumers